pollyplummer/ex-astris/README.md

 intrepid
 ========

-Intrepid is a child theme for the excellent <a href="http://themehybrid.com/themes/stargazer">Stargazer</a> thsineme from <a href="http://themehybrid.com/">Theme Hybrid</a>.
+Intrepid is a child theme for the excellent <a href="http://themehybrid.com/themes/stargazer">Stargazer</a> theme from <a href="http://themehybrid.com/">Theme Hybrid</a>.
 This bold theme was designed for bloggers.
 Make it your own with a customer header and custom background.

 <strong>Credits:</strong>